jslefche/sem_book/docs/07-Latent_variables.md

 ##     performance     135.763   67.580    2.009    0.045
 ```

-Note that the first loading has been restricted to 1 for purposes of identifiability.
+Note that the first loading has been restricted to 1  (the default in *lavaan*) for purposes of identifiability.

-First, we note that the model is a poor fit ($P < 0.001$).
+First, we note that the model is a poor fit (*P* < 0.001).
 We can explore why this is using modification indices:

 ```r